giantswarm/gitops-template/docs/add_cluster_app.md

 **Bear in mind**, this is not a complete guide of how to create a perfect base, but rather a mere summary of basic steps needed to move forward.
-Hence, instructions here will not always be precise in telling you what to change, as this canstrongly depend on resources involved, how much out of them you would like to include into a base, etc.
+Hence, instructions here will not always be precise in telling you what to change, as this can strongly depend on resources involved, how much of them you would like to include into a base, etc.

 1. Export provider' and CAPx' names you are about to create, for example `capo` and `openstack`: